C-Coding-Assignments/.github/profile/README.md

 <h2 id="highlighted-projects">Highlighted Projects</h2>

-<h3>The Agile Data Manipulator</h3>
+<h3>Student Registration System Simulation</h3>
 <p>
-  The <a href="https://github.com/C-Coding-Assignments/Agile-Data-Processor">Agile Data Processor</a> is an advanced C programming project that demonstrates the ability to handle and manipulate dynamic datasets efficiently.
+  The <a href="https://github.com/C-Coding-Assignments/Student-Registration-System-Simulation">Student Registration System Simulation</a> is an advanced C programming project that demonstrates the ability to handle and manipulate dynamic datasets efficiently.
 With a focus on real-time data processing, memory management, and algorithmic performance, this project showcases practical problem-solving and system design techniques.
 </p>

 <h3>Pokémon Go Game Simulation</h3>